RajaThakur/cypress-apiTest/README.md

 * `cypress open` in project root to start the cypress server
 * and select the spec file to run the spec

+or
+* `npx cypress run` in project root to start the cypress server
+* It would give summary alongwith run results on commands prompt

 ## Assignment Description:
 Automation testing practical test task